The Next Agricultural Revolution?

 Microbial Food – Quorn / Solar Foods

-Cellular Agriculture – Memphis Meats / Vitrolabs
+Cellular Agriculture – UPSIDE Foods / Vitrolabs

 Sunday Roast photo by Sebastian Coman Photography on Unsplash